ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 :::Note
-To calculate the period T, divide your time by n is the number of periods, not peaks.
+To calculate the period T, divide your time by n is the number of **periods**, not peaks.
 :::

-9. Pick five mass values between roughly 20g and 100g to add to your phone for more data.
+9. Pick four mass values between roughly 20g and 100g to add to your phone for more data.

+We want the change in mass to be small.
+That way the spring constant $k$ is *roughly* constant over that regime.

-10. Repeat this process with five additional mass values.
+11. Repeat this process with five additional mass values.
 Try to pull the rubber band down a similar length each run.
-If time permits, take data with more masses until you reach the linear regime you determined in part 1.

 :::Note
 You can add masses in a separate bag as shown below if you are using something messy such as water or flour.
 :::